 SI.
-No. Chapter, Section or Heading Description of Service Rate (per cent.) of Central Tax Rate (per cent.) of Integrated Tax 15 Heading 9971 (Financial and related services) (ii) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
-Same rate of central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (iii) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
-Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods 17 Heading 9973 (iii) Transfer of Same rate of Same rate of

-(Leasing or rental services, without operator) the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
-Central tax as on supply of like goods involving transfer of title in goods Integrated tax as on supply of like goods involving transfer of title in goods (iv) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
-Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (viii) Leasing or rental services, without operator, other than (i), (ii), (iii), (iv), (vi) and (viia) above.
-Same rate of Central tax as applicable on supply of like goods involving transfer of title in goods Same rate of Integrated tax as applicable on supply of like goods involving transfer of title in goods
+No. Chapter, Section or Heading Description of Service Rate (per cent.) of Central Tax Rate (per cent.) of Integrated Tax 15 Heading 9971 (Financial and related services) (ii) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other Same rate of central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods valuable consideration. (iii) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
+Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods 17 Heading 9973 (Leasing or rental services, without operator) (iii) Transfer of the right to use any goods for any purpose (whether or not for a specified period) for cash, deferred payment or other valuable consideration.
+Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (iv) Any transfer of right in goods or of undivided share in goods without the transfer of title thereof.
+Same rate of Central tax as on supply of like goods involving transfer of title in goods Same rate of Integrated tax as on supply of like goods involving transfer of title in goods (viii) Leasing or rental services, without operator, Same rate of Central tax as applicable on supply of like goods Same rate of Integrated tax as applicable on supply of like goods transfer of (vi) and (viia) above. title in goods title in goods